Red-Hat-EMEA-SSA-AppDev-Team/amq-interconnect-federation-demo/docs/chapter4.md

 ## Attach an AMQ Broker

 The previous message flow was broker-less, it requires both producer and consumer to be active for the traffic to flow.
+It is a very advantageous messaging pattern as it guarantees message delivery from the producer to the consumer.

 The above works well for systems designed to run synchronously.
 You might however require to accommodate asynchronous clients in need to send messages when no active consumer is running.